TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

     }
 ```

-The `@Keyframes` function contains a list of all the steps along the whole animation sequence.
-The individual list item controls the aspect of the target element at a given time.
-Each, element of the list, or keyframe rule, contains a time stamp followed by a property to apply.
+The `@Keyframes` function indicates what should happen at what moment in the animation cycle.
+It carries a list of all the steps your target will go through along the whole animation sequence.
+An individual list item controls the aspect of the target element at a given time.
+Each, element of the list or keyframe rule, contains a time stamp followed by a property and a value.

-As shown in the example, to indicate the state of the target at the beginning and at the end of an animation, you can use the keywords `from` and `to`.
+As shown in the example, to specify the state of the target at the beginning and at the end of an animation, you can use the keywords `from` and `to`.
 They are equivalent to `0%` and `100%`.
-As the second snippet shows, you can add as many keyframes as you need in between the start and the end steps.
+As the second snippet shows, you can add as many keyframes as you need in between the start and the end.

-These steps actions play at different times depending on the total duration of an animation that is described by another property.
+These steps play at different times depending on the total duration of an animation that is described by another property.

 ### 3. Duration